gsalma99/password-generator/README.md

 THEN a password is generated that matches the selected criteria WHEN the password is generated
 THEN the password is either displayed in an alert or written to the page

+## Notes

+Worked on task alongside with Justin Berg.